presnick/ProgramsInformationPeople/source/NestedData/DebuggingNestedData.rst

 Extracting from Nested Data
 ===========================

 A common problem, especially when dealing with data returned from a web site, is to extract certain elements from deep inside a nested data structure.
 In principle, there's nothing more difficult about pulling something out from deep inside a nested data structure: with lists, you use [] to index or a for loop to get them them all; with dictionaries, you get the value associated with a particular key using [].
 But it's easy to get lost in the process and think you've extracted something different than you really have.
+Because of this, we have created a usable technique to help you during the debugging process.

 Follow the system described below and you will have success with extracting nested data.
 The process involves the following steps: